steveloughran/cloudstore/README.md

 # cloudstore

-This is going to be for a general cloudstore CLI command for Hadoop
+This is going to be for a general cloudstore CLI command for Hadoop.

-Initally it'll be the a diagnostics entry point, designed to work with Hadoop 2.7+
+Initally its a diagnostics entry point, designed to work with Hadoop 2.8+

 Why?